geo-stanciu/go-utils/Readme.md

 ### Have fun

-have fun using db, dbutils and logger declare each query as:
+Have fun using db, dbutils and logger.
+Declare each query as:

 ```golang
 pq := dbUtils.PQuery("select count(*) c1 from table1")